ensdomains/dnssec-oracle/README.md

 ### Running tests

-The ENS Subdomain registrar uses truffle for its ethereum development environment.
+The DNSSEC Oracle uses truffle for its ethereum development environment.
 All tests can be run using truffle:

 ```
 truffle test